fccm2/ocaml-shmups/README.txt

 You need ocamlsdl2 to run and/or compile: https://github.com/fccm/OCamlSDL2

+These games are known to work with:
+- SDL2 version 2.0.10
+- OCaml version 4.09.0
+- OCamlSDL2 version 0.03

 After installing ocamlsdl2 you can run the games with: ocaml -I $(ocamlfind query sdl2) sdl2.cma shmup_av.ml ocaml -I $(ocamlfind query sdl2) sdl2.cma shmup_tc.ml